20 Soothing Solo Activities You Can Do At Home

 Try an online class.

-Online instruction isn’t just for college students.
-Keep your sense of curiosity, and try learning for the sake of learning–no grades, no pressure.
-Right now, all Ivy League universities are offering hundreds of online courses for free.
+Online instruction isn't just for college students.
+Keep your sense of curiosity, and try learning for the sake of learning -- no grades, no pressure.
+Many educational opportunities exist online for free through sites like Coursera.

 Write an entry in your journal.

-We’re living through an important moment in history, and as daunting as the daily news and uncertainty of it all can be, journaling your thoughts and experiences will be especially meaningful to look back on years down the road.
+Journaling about your thoughts and experiences can be especially meaningful to look back on years down the road.
 Plus, the physical process of putting your emotions and perspective down on paper can be extremely cathartic.

-This age-old craft involves patterns and counting, and you’ll be hard-pressed to find an at-home activity that is quite as relaxing.
-Spend a sunny afternoon stitching on the porch or enjoy the sound of rain on the roof while your tackle a pattern on a stormy day.
-Either way, you’ll create a little creativity and a potential gift for a friend the next time you can get out of the house.
+This age-old craft involves patterns and counting, and you'll be hard-pressed to find an at-home activity that is quite as relaxing.
+Spend a sunny afternoon stitching on the porch or enjoy the sound of rain on the roof while you tackle a pattern on a stormy day.
+Either way, you'll create a little art project and a potential gift for a friend the next time you get out of the house.
 Ready to learn?
 Here's how to get started.